twitter-archive/kestrel/README.md

 - transactional

   This is not a database.
-Item ownership is transferred with acknowledgement, but kestrel does not support multiple outstanding operations, and treats each enqueued item as an atomic unit.
+Item ownership is transferred with acknowledgement, but kestrel does not support grouping multiple operations into an atomic unit.

 Building it
 -----------

-Kestrel requires java 6 (for JMX support) and ant 1.7.
-If you see an error about missing JMX classes, it usually means you're building with java 5.
-On a mac, you may have to hard-code an annoying `JAVA_HOME` to use java 6:
+Kestrel requires java 6 and sbt 0.7.4.
+On OS X 10.5, you may have to hard-code an annoying `JAVA_HOME` to use java 6:

     $ export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home